gridpoint-com/svg_island/README.md

 notes:

-MARK: Hindsight is 20-20 and if we did it again we'd make a few different decisions.
+MARK: What would we do differently?
+Well hindsight is 20-20 and if we did it again we'd make a few different decisions.

 First we'd start with a top down, data driven approach and drive the implementation based on real input data.
 We believe this approach would lead to only building what you need to display the data and nothing more.